Differences from OpenCL 1.1 to 1.2

 Multi-user and Multi-device

-As OpenCL-devices get more powerful, it is very probable the device can better be shared.
-Also it gets more common to have multiple GPUs in a system, and/or have various capable devices now CPUs get better support.
+As OpenCL-devices get more powerful, it is very probable that the device can be shared better.
+Also, it gets more common to have multiple GPUs in a system, and/or have various capable devices now CPUs get better support.

 clEnqueueMigrateMemObjects helps with multiple devices to copy memory objects from one device to another; first this had to be done by copying via the host.